 Polymerase chain reaction tests — PCR tests — are a type of nucleic acid test.
 These tests detect the presence of the genetic material of the SARS-CoV-2 virus that causes COVID-19.
-They are good at detecting the virus early in the infection, sometimes before a person develops any symptoms.
+PCR tests are good at detecting the virus early in the infection, sometimes before a person develops any symptoms.

 Rapid antigen tests

-Rapid antigen tests, or RATs, detect the presence of specific proteins of the virus.
-RATs are more accurate when used to test people with symptoms, so it’s better to use the test in the first 7 days from when symptoms appear.
+Rapid antigen tests, or RATs, detect the presence of proteins of the virus.
+RATs are more accurate when people have symptoms, so it’s better to take the test in the first 7 days of having symptoms.

 RATs can be used anywhere — such as at home or at work — without the supervision of a health practitioner.
-The person taking the test will collect the sample, perform the test and interpret the results.
+The person taking the test collects the sample, does the test and interprets the results.